Savoy Theatre: Rupert D'Oyly Carte's theatre

 The theatre reopened on 21 October 1929 with a new production of The Gondoliers designed by Charles Ricketts and conducted by Malcolm Sargent.
 In the only box sat Lady Gilbert, the librettist's widow.
 There were Gilbert and Sullivan seasons at the Savoy Theatre in 1929–30, 1932–33, 1951, 1954, 1961–62, 1975, 2000, 2001, 2002 and 2003.
 Other famous works presented at the Savoy included Robert Morley in The Man Who Came to Dinner, and several comedies by William Douglas-Home starring, among others, Ralph Richardson, Peggy Ashcroft, and John Mills.
 The long-delayed first public performance in England of Oscar Wilde's Salome played at the theatre in 1931.
+In 1951 Noël Coward's Relative Values premièred at the theatre and ran for 477 performances.

 After Rupert D'Oyly Carte died in 1948 his daughter, Bridget D'Oyly Carte, succeeded to the D'Oyly Carte Opera Company and became a director and later president of the Savoy Hotel group, which controlled the theatre.
 Management of the theatre was assumed in 1948 by Sir Hugh Wontner, chairman of the Savoy hotel group.
 The theatre was designated a Grade II* listed building in 1973.
 The D'Oyly Carte Opera Company closed in 1982, and Dame Bridget died childless in 1985, bringing the family line to an end.
 Wontner continued as chairman of the theatre until his death in 1992.

 1990 fire and restored theatre

 While the theatre was being renovated in February 1990, a fire gutted the building, except for the stage and backstage areas.
-A proposal to build a new theatre in late 20th-century style was overruled by the Savoy's insurers and by English Heritage, the government body with oversight of listed buildings.
+A proposal to build a new theatre in late 20th-century style was overruled by the Savoy's insurers and by English Heritage, the government body that had oversight of listed buildings.
 It was decided to restore the building as faithfully as possible to the 1929 designs.
 Tugwell's and Ionides's working designs had been preserved, allowing accurate restoration of the theatre under the direction of the architect Sir William Whitfield, Sir Hugh Wontner and the theatre's manager, Kevin Chapple.
-It reopened on 19 July 1993, with a royal gala that included a specially commissioned ballet, Savoy Suite, by Wayne Sleep to a score based on Sullivan's music.
+It reopened on 19 July 1993, with a royal gala that included a specially commissioned ballet, Savoy Suite, by choreographer Wayne Sleep to a score arranged by Carl Davis based on Sullivan's music.
 The present theatre has a capacity of 1,158.
 During the renovation, an extra storey was added above the theatre that includes a health club for the hotel and a swimming pool above the stage.
 The reopened theatre was the venue for the World Chess Championship in 1993, won by Garry Kasparov.